briangershon/bitesize/README.md

 # bitesize

-A JavaScript blog library that processes YAML Front-Matter markdown files and creates blog data structures:
+A simple blog library based on YAML Front-Matter Markdown documents.

+Expects [yfm](https://github.com/assemble/yfm) encoded markdown documents.

+Includes:

-* Post: A class that converts markdown with YAML front-matter into an object with properties representing the major pieces
+* Post: A class that manages individual blog posts.

-* Blog: A class that holds an array of posts
+* Blog: A class that holds an array of posts.

-Includes a helper class:

-* GH: A class for pulling files out of a GitHub repository

-## More details

-Documents are formatted in the [Jekyll Front-Matter Markdown Format](http://jekyllrb.com/docs/frontmatter/)

-API returns ES6 JavaScript promises.

 ## Status of build